Tracking and Strengthening Climate Action (TASCA)

 - November 2017: A workshop on the Corporate Value Chain (Scope 3) Accounting and Reporting Standard of the Greenhouse Gas Protocol was held.

-- WRI’s in-country partner is completing the development of performance indicators for two policies: energy efficiency in mines and an incentives-related policy for encouraging investment in renewable energy projects, developed in close consultation with the National Mining and Energy Planning Unit (UPME) of the Ministry of Mines and Energy (MME).
+- WRI’s in-country partner completed the development of performance indicators for two policies: energy efficiency in mines and an incentives-related policy for encouraging investment in renewable energy projects, developed in close consultation with the National Mining and Energy Planning Unit (UPME) of the Ministry of Mines and Energy (MME).

 - February 2018: A round table on electric mobility (Brainstorming Workshop: Accelerating E-Mobility in India) helped to bring together policy-makers and industry representatives to discuss electric vehicles (EV) in India, including detailed discussions on the state of preparedness of domestic manufacturing, battery technology, and charging infrastructure.
 Research and drafting has started for a paper on battery storage in partnership with Customized Energy Solutions India.